-This report includes measures related to both college access and college readiness for students attending District of Columbia Public Schools (DCPS) and public charter high schools in the 2014-15 school year.
+The first report includes measures related to both college access and college readiness for students attending District of Columbia Public Schools (DCPS) and public charter high schools in the 2014-15 school year.
 College access indictors include student participation in the SAT and ACT and Advanced Placement (AP) exams, and completion of the Free Application for Federal Student Aid (FAFSA) and the District of Columbia Tuition Assistance Grant (DCTAG) application.
 College readiness measures include student performance on SAT, ACT, and AP exams.

-The college readiness and access metrics explored in this report constitute important milestones for college-bound students.
+The college readiness and access metrics explored in the first report constitute important milestones for college-bound students.
 Along with grade point average (GPA), performance on SAT and ACT corresponds to success in first-year college courses.
 Strong performance in AP and other rigorous courses is a powerful indicator of a student’s ability to successfully demonstrate the complex writing, analysis, and critical thinking skills required to succeed in college as well as many high-growth and high-wage career pathways.

-In part two, OSSE will examine the same college readiness and access metrics for the cohort of students who were anticipated to graduate in the 2014-15 school year.
+In part two, OSSE examines the same college readiness and access metrics for the cohort of students who were anticipated to graduate in the 2014-15 school year.
 These students began ninth grade for the first time in the fall of the 2011-12 school year and are assigned cohort membership based on the Adjusted Cohort Graduation Rate methodology.
-While the methodological approach in the current report allows for a “point in time” snapshot of college readiness for students in a particular school year, the forthcoming second report will provide a slightly different perspective: to what extent did one group of ninth grade students realize college readiness and access as they moved toward high school graduation.
+While the methodological approach in the current report allows for a “point in time” snapshot of college readiness for students in a particular school year, the forthcoming second report provides a slightly different perspective: to what extent did one group of ninth grade students realize college readiness and access as they moved toward high school graduation.